jackhgallagher/fantasy/HyperC2C.md

 ### College Player Draft ###

-- Each year, sometime in the month of April, we will hold a 10-round linear rookie draft on Fantrax.
+- Each year, sometime in the month of April, we will hold a 10-round linear rookie draft on Google Sheets.
-- For the first season (where this draft will be held in late August/early September), the draft order will be set at random and the draft will be a snake draft instead of linear.
+- In order to get the NFL season going by 2024, the inaugural draft will be a 20-round *snake* draft, **including the 2022 draft class of players eligible to be drafted**.
+Depending on when the league is filled, this draft will be held in February/March 2022.
 - For the next two seasons, the draft order will be in reverse order of College Award money winnings.
 - Once our inaugural NFL season occurs in the fall of 2024:
     - The order of the 1st thru 9th picks will be based on potential points scored (PP) during Weeks 1-14 of the previous season, in ascending order.
 All teams who did not place 1st, 2nd, or 3rd are ranked by PP, regardless of if they made the playoffs.